Demographics of Nauru: Population

 In Nauru's history, there have been six major demographics changes.
 The island was first inhabited by Micronesian people roughly 3,000 years ago.
 The first European to find the island was John Fearn in 1798.
 In 1888, the country was annexed by Germany.
 The next demographic change came when Japanese occupied the island during World War II in the 1940s.
 During this time, the Japanese deported several thousands of Nauruans to other islands.
 The next major demographic change was in the 1960s; the country gained independence, and the percentage of Nauruans started to increase.
 The last major demographic change was in 2006 when the Government of Nauru repatriated almost all of the remaining Tuvaluan and I-Kiribati workers, following large scale reduction from the Republic of Nauru Phosphate Corporation (RONPhos) and government workers.
 The census of 2006 stated 9,233 people were in Nauru: down 2.13% per year from the previous census of 2002.

 From 2002 to 2011, there has been negative net migration, with an annual 109 net emigrants from 2006 to 2011.
 In 2009 there were 1,820 arrivals and 1,736 departures, for a positive rate of 84 immigrants.
 This was the first time since collecting data in 2002, there was a positive rate.
 Data on arrivals and departures collected by the Nauruan Customs and Immigration Office is not available, so specific immigration data is unavailable.
 As of the 2011 census, 57% of the population over 15 years old were legally or de facto married, 35% were never married, while 7% were either widowed, separated, or divorced.
 There are 1,647 households in Nauru, making an average household size of 6.0 persons per household.

 Nauru is one of the most Westernized regions of the South Pacific.

+Structure of the population

 Vital statistics

 For births, deaths, and fertility rates, the Nauru Bureau of Statistics was used.
 For population, the United States Census Bureau's mid-year estimated were used.
-If a cell is shaded light green and a dagger stands beside a number, it indicates the estimate from The World Factbook.
+If a cell is shaded light green, it indicates the estimate from The World Factbook.
 In 2013, the number of births (366) and birth rate (38.8) was the second-highest during this period.
 In 2011, the total fertility rate of 4.2 was the highest since 1992 (4.5).
 Since 2009, there has been a natural change of at least 200 inhabitants—the first since the reparations of the population in 2006.